 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

 One day, in spite of the fact that Jack was suffering from the disease, he made the attempt to intervene on behalf of a friend who was being beaten by a Japanese guard.
 Being six feet five inches tall made Jack an intimidating presence.
 It should be noted that according to the other surviving members of the battalion, the Japanese took great pleasure in beating tall Americans.
 The Japanese guard was angry and got other guards to help him subdue Jack.
 After they had him under control, the guards tied him to a pole just outside the main gate of the camp.
 Whenever a Japanese soldier or a Filipino passed by Jack, they were expected to beat him with a wooden board.
 He remained tied to the pole for three days in the sun and heat without food or water.

-On the third day, the Japanese untied Jack from the pole and a truck pulled up beside him.
-Jack was loaded onto the truck and was driven about a mile from the camp and near a river.
+On the third day, the Japanese untied Jack from the pole, and a truck pulled up beside him.
+Jack was loaded onto the bed of the truck and was driven about a mile from the camp and near a river.
 The American driver stopped the truck and got out.
 The Japanese guards told the driver to face forward, stand at attention, and not to look.
 Jack got off the truck and was led toward the river by the two guards.
 The driver was still standing by the truck when he heard a gunshot.
 The two guards returned alone and boarded the truck.
 The American drove the truck back to the camp and later told the other POWs what had happened.
 Jack’s date of death was given as Monday, August 31, 1942.
 His parents learned of his death in November 1945 when they received a letter from the War Department.

 After the war, Brigadier General James Weaver came to Janesville for the dedication of the memorial to the members of A Company.
 Jack’s mother was introduced to Weaver and showed him a picture of her son.
 To her surprise, Weaver told her that he had known her son.
 Weaver then told the story of how Jack came to his command post on Bataan carrying a peach pie for him.
 According to Weaver, the amazing part was that Jack had somehow scrounged up the ingredients and baked the pie while the food was short on the peninsula.